-Example 49.
-Mapping spatial coordinates using @GeoPointBinding private String name;

 '''

+Example 54.
+Mapping spatial coordinates using @GeoPointBinding

+'''

+'''

 @Entity

 @Indexed

 @GeoPointBinding(fieldName = "placeOfBirth") 1

 public class Author {

-'''

-'''

 @Id

 @GeneratedValue

 private Integer id;

+private String name;

+@Latitude 2

-@Latitude 2 private Double placeOfBirthLatitude;
+private Double placeOfBirthLatitude;

+@Longitude 3

-@Longitude 3 private Double placeOfBirthLongitude;
+private Double placeOfBirthLongitude;

+public Author() {

+}

+// Getters and setters

+// ...

+}

+'''

-- 1 Apply the @GeoPointBinding annotation to the type, setting fieldName to the name of the index field. - 2 Apply @Latitude to the property holding the latitude.
+- Apply the @GeoPointBinding annotation to the type, setting fieldName to the name of the index field. - 2 Apply @Latitude to the property holding the latitude.
 It must be of double or Double type. - 3 Apply @Longitude to the property holding the longitude.
 It must be of double or Double type.